Crewe Armand Hamilton Townsend (6B37)

 Between 1912 and 1916 Crewe published three books about Hissar District in Haryana State.

-After his retirement Crewe lived at The Red House, Castletownshend and died there.
+Crewe died at the Red house.
 Clubs; County (Cork), United Service.
-Both he and his wife are buried in St Barrahane's Church and the inscription on their grave reads “IN LOVING MEMORY OF CREWE ARMAND HAMILTON TOWNSEND 1874 - 1954 AND OF HIS WIFE RHODA MARY WHITOMORE TOWNSEND 1870 - 1962” .
+Both he and Rhoda are buried in St Barrahane's Church and the inscription on their grave reads “IN LOVING MEMORY OF CREWE ARMAND HAMILTON TOWNSEND 1874 - 1954 AND OF HIS WIFE RHODA MARY WHITOMORE TOWNSEND 1870 - 1962” .

 (1) Rhoda was born on 26 January 1870 and died on 10 January 1962.
 Her sister married Hugh Hamilton Townsend [6B44] as his 2nd wife.
 See Who's Who 1929.